Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 # Assign transformation matrix to Tilt series

-When the dose filter was applied to align the tilt series, the dose of the aligned tilt series is set to zero and the tilt aligned tilt series are low pass filtered according to the accumulated dose.
-Despite the tilt series are aligned, they have lack of high resolution information that can be usefull for a subtomogram averaging approach.
+When the dose filter was applied to align the tilt series, the dose of the aligned tilt series was set to zero.
+The does filter helped for aligning tilt series.
+Unfortunately, some subtomogram averaging protocols requires unfiltered tilt series, it means without dose filtering.
 For this reason, it would be usefull to assign the alignment information to the tilt non-dose filtered tilt series.
 This task can be carried out with the protocol `tomo - tilt-series assign alignment`.
 The protocol involves two tilt series: One to take the alignment and other to set the alignment.
-In this tutorial the transformation matrix from the alignment will be set to the output of the x-ray eraser tilt series.
+In this tutorial the transformation matrix from the alignment will be set to the output of the x-ray eraser tilt series (see the workflow).

 ![FormtiltseriesAssignAlignment](figures/tiltseriesAssignAlignment.png)

-If the output tilt series of this protocol are opened with the `TomoViewer`, the dose of the tilt images will be different than zero.
-This indicated that this set of tilt series has not been filtered by dose, see figure.
+Note that the output of `tomo - tilt-series assign alignment` presents a non-zero dose.
+This can be checked by by visualizing the tilt series with `TomoViewer`, see figure.

 ![resultAssignTransform](figures/resultAssignTransform.png)

+# CTF estimation

+There are many methods to estimate the CTF in ScipionTomo, as they are:

+ - CTFfind
+ - gCTF
+ - AreTomo
+ - IMOD CTFPlotter
+ - emantomo

+In this tutorial CTFfind will be used.

-# CTF estimation with CTFfind
+## CTF estimation with CTFfind

 **Reference**: [J. Elferich et. al. 2024](https://doi.org/10.7554/eLife.97227.1)

 **Plugin**: [scipion-em-cistem](https://github.com/scipion-em/scipion-em-cistem)

-The CTF estimation is a critical task to achieve high resolution in Subtomogram Averaging, or even to visualize fine details in cellular environments.
+The CTF estimation is a critical step to achieve high resolution in Subtomogram Averaging, or even to visualize fine details in cellular environments.
 The CTF correction attempts to compensate for the loss of information that the microscope introduces as a consequence of aberrations and defocus.

 > **Tip**: The CTF should be estimated with the raw tilt series without any kind of preprocessing.
 The use of dose filters, or alignment can change the spectral properties of the tilt series, and throw inaccuracies in the CTF estimation.